Congratulations Andrea, Annie, and Jon!

 There are two pathways into the Environmental Studies Honors Program, both of which involve two course credits taken in the final year in addition to completion of the comprehensive requirement (ENST-495).
 Acceptance into the Honors program occurs either in the second semester of the junior year or at the beginning of the senior year, depending on plans for summer engagement in the thesis.
 Both pathways require the submission of a research proposal (details below) to the department for approval.
 The faculty strongly encourage all students who are considering Honors research in the department to reach out to faculty in their junior year.

 Students interested in working on the thesis in the summer prior to their senior year should reach out to potential advisors with enough time to prepare a proposal for the department and to secure summer support.
 Summer funding for students pursuing theses in ENST is available through (1) the Gregory S. Call Summer Student Research Program (administered by the Provost’s office) and (2) the Engaged Research Program (administered by the Center for Community Engagement).
-For the 2022-2023 academic year, the proposal deadline for students intending to begin thesis research in the summer of 2023 is in the spring and posted on the Provost's webpage.
+For students intending to begin thesis research in the summer, the departmental proposal deadline is in the spring of the junior year.
+Students also must apply to the Provost's office, which provides funding for summer thesis students.

 Students who elect to begin their research in the fall of their senior year should also reach out to faculty in the spring of their junior year to discuss their ideas.
-If electing the fall start option, the proposal is due to the department at the beginning of the fall semester.
-For the 2022-2023 academic year, the deadline for proposals is the first day of classes for the Fall 2022 semester.
+If electing the fall start option, the proposal is due to the department on the first day of classes for the Fall semester.

 The thesis proposal should be a maximum of three pages and should (i) describe the topic and research questions you intend to pursue and (ii) provide a rationale for why these are important questions in the field.
 Proposals should also (iii) briefly outline the research methods you intend to use and (iv) include an analysis plan and research timeline for the project.
 Complete citations for at least five references related to your topic that serve as a starting point for your research are also expected.